bimzty/bimzty.github.io/README.md

 1. Developed functions in Python for simulating car performance on the track (check '')
 2. Design genetic algorithms to optimize the design of chassis components (check '')

+## 5. Coursework during Undergraduate
-## 5. Coursework for the module Machine Learning (12/2023)
+### 5.1 Coursework for the module Machine Learning (12/2023)
 The coursework aims to make use of the machine learning techniques learned in this course to diagnose breast cancer using the Wisconsin Diagnostic Breast Cancer (WDBC) dataset.
-Based on the recommended model and parameters of a similar competition held by Kaggle, I mainly built 7 models and conducted a systematic approach for choosing the best one from them.
+Based on the recommended model and parameters of a similar competition held by Kaggle, I mainly built 7 models and conducted a systematic approach to choosing the best one from them.

+### 5.2 Coursework for the module Introduction to Scientific Computation
+This course aims to introduce the concept of numerical approximation to problems that cannot be solved analytically and to develop skills in Python through the implementation of numerical methods.
+Topics included in those works are: solving nonlinear equations (approximately) using root finding methods and analyzing their convergence; Solving linear systems of equations using direct methods, including Gaussian elimination; Solving linear systems of equations using iterative techniques, including Jacobi & Gauss-Seidel method; Approximating functions by polynomial interpolants (Lagrange polynomials), and analyzing their accuracy; Approximating derivatives and definite integrals using numerical differentiation and integration such as trapezoidal, Simpson & midpoint rule, and analyzing their convergence; Approximating ODEs using numerical methods including Euler’s method and s, higher-order RK methods.